Operation 1027: July 2024

 On 11 July, the United Wa State Army (UWSA), a neutral ethnic organization that controls a large amount of territory in northeast Shan State, deployed troops to Tangyan to prevent the spread of fighting to that town.
 The group said it entered negotiations with the junta to take over administration of the town after the civilians asked for protection against resistance offensives.
 SSPP forces numbering around 1,000 occupied Mongyai, with residents claiming that clashes might break out in the town.

 On 14 July, the MNDAA announced a four-day ceasefire in response to the Third Plenary Session of the CCP.
 However, the ceasefire was largely ignored by both sides, with the rebel groups claiming to be responding to bombing by junta forces.
 TNLA and SSPP leaders also met in Panghsang, Wa State, to discuss an end to clashes.

 On 17 July, the Mandalay PDF claimed to have taken control of the town of Singu.
 It also said it captured the nearby Alpha cement factory from retreating junta forces, who burned it as they fled.
 Clashes intensified around the junta's 501st and 502nd Light Infantry Battalion bases in Kyaukme and near the Nattaung area.

 On 18 July, the TNLA reported seizing five junta positions East of Mogok.
 The group also accused the junta of dropping bombs from drones into civilian areas in Mongmit and Nawnghkio.
 The same day, fighting was reported in Kyaukme as junta battalions unsuccessfully attempted to retake the town.
 Also on the 18th, the military dropped bombs onto the TNLA-occupied city of Hsenwi, killing over 20 civilians.

 On 19 July, the MNDAA said it had extended a temporary ceasefire with the junta until 31 July at Beijing's request.
 On the same day, despite the ceasefire, junta reinforcements launched renewed attacks on Kyaukme.

 On 20 July, the junta claimed that it had recaptured the town of Singu after a day of fighting with the support of the navy and air force.
 A spokesman for the Mandalay People’s Defense Force denied the junta's claim.

 On 24 July, the TNLA announced that it had fully captured the city of Mogok after pushing out remaining junta forces that day.
 Residents in the city were seen welcoming the rebel forces with flowers.
 The Irrawaddy reported that over 150,000 people been displaced by the fighting in Shan and Mandalay and fled to Mandalay city.

-On 30 July, MNDAA forces ambush junta reinforcements attempting to reach Lashio, inflicting heavy casualties.
+On 30 July, MNDAA forces ambushed junta reinforcements attempting to reach Lashio, inflicting heavy casualties.
 On 31 July, TNLA forces took complete control over Mongmit after capturing the last junta in the town.